Applying to go to UTS on study abroad or exchange is easy!

 Study Abroad program students

-Online applications close for Spring session (July-November): 30 April
+Online applications close for Spring ONLINE session (July-November): 30 April

-Online applications close for Autumn session (March-July): 30 November
+Online applications close for Autumn session (February-June): 30 October

-The next application round is for Spring Session 2020 (commencing July).
+The next application round will be for Autumn 2021 (commencing February).

 Step-by-step application guide